- What does the term “Sunsetting” mean?

 - What should I do if I receive a sunset notification from Amadeus?

-Amadeus appreciates our customers and are committed to their success.
+Amadeus appreciates our customers and is committed to their success.
 Expect a proactive call from your sales representative to discuss options to transition to a current offering.
-Please feel free to contact your sales representative directly or submit a request to be contacted here.
+Please feel free to contact your sales representative directly or submit a request for sales and catering or service optimization.

 - What products are planned to be sunset?